Student Health and Wellness

 • Tuberculosis skin testing (PPD) (offered during certain weeks of the school year; cost is related to the cost of supplies)

-• Vaccinations for influenza and tetanus, diphtheria, pertussis (cost is related to the cost of supplies)
+• Vaccinations for tetanus, diphtheria, pertussis (cost is related to the cost of supplies)

 • Lab requisition for blood tests at Swedish Lab (such as, titer levels to prove immunity or Interferon-Gamma Release Assays (IGRAs); students are responsible for the fees incurred)